rocky-linux/documentation/docs/desktop/gnome/decoder.md

 ### How to Scan a QR code

-In addition to creating and generating QR codes, you can use Decoder to scan QR codes you saved on you computer.
-Here is how:
+In addition to creating and generating QR codes, you can use Decoder to scan QR codes you saved on your computer.
+Do the following:

 ![Screenshot of a red circle on a grey button that has the word "Scan" written in black.](images/01_decoder-scan.png)